Role of Community Councils

 For more information contact your Community Council's secretary.

-Elections are held every four years, the most recent election was held in October 2016, the next election will take place in 2020.
+Elections are held every four years, the most recent election was held in October 2021.

 Casual vacancies are created when elected members resign or leave and the filling of these is administered by the Community Councils.